Starbucks PESTEL/PESTLE Analysis & Recommendations

 3. Rising labor cost in coffee suppliers’ countries (threat)

-This aspect of the PESTEL/PESTLE analysis framework shows the social conditions and trends influencing consumers and the coffeehouse business.
-Starbucks must address the following social/sociocultural external factors in its remote or macro-environment:
+This aspect of the PESTEL analysis shows the social conditions and trends influencing consumers and the coffeehouse business.
+Starbucks must address the following social/sociocultural factors in its macro-environment:

 1. Growing coffee culture (opportunity)